Coastal-Dynamics/CoastalCodebook/docs/about/acknowledgements_codebook.md

 ## Development team

-Over the year various TU Delft educators and teaching assistants (MSc and PhD students) have contributed to the development of these notebooks:
+Over the years various TU Delft educators and teaching assistants (MSc and PhD students) have contributed to the development of these notebooks:
 - Mario van den Berg (PhD student)
 - Judith Bosboom (Senior lecturer)
 - Kevin de Bruijn (MSc student and later PhD student)